SAP Business One → Odoo Migration

 Three forces are driving the evaluation.
 None of them are new.
 Together, they are creating a cohort of mid-market companies where the cost of staying on SAP B1 has crossed the cost of moving off it.

 Cost and VAR dependency.
 SAP Business One is sold and implemented exclusively through certified Value Added Resellers.
 Every configuration change, every new report, every integration with a third-party tool routes through that VAR relationship.
-The support retainer runs $12,000–$60,000 per year, and that is before any project work.
+Retainers are negotiated privately and no published figure exists, so pull yours off your own invoices rather than trusting a range in an article.
 Companies that are primarily running financial management and standard distribution on SAP B1 — not complex discrete manufacturing — are paying for a depth of architecture they are not using, through a dependency structure they cannot reduce without switching systems.
-The cost of staying is not declining.
-SAP's maintenance rate is set unilaterally.
-The VAR's hourly rates are not fixed.
+SAP sets the maintenance rate, and the VAR sets its own hourly rates; neither is something a customer fixes in advance.
+If your company is running complex discrete manufacturing on SAP B1 rather than standard distribution, see Open Source ERP for Manufacturing: Who Owns Your MRP Logic? for the MRP-specific ownership and parity-risk tradeoffs before assuming this migration path applies the same way.

 Board AI mandate.
 SAP Business One's schema is not directly queryable by an external AI agent.
 Any AI workflow that reads or writes SAP B1 data routes through SAP's API layer, which exposes a subset of the data model, not the full schema.
 For companies where the board has mandated AI deployment across financial operations, this is a structural constraint.
 It is not configurable.
 Odoo's codebase is open, and the full data model is accessible without middleware.
 For CFOs being asked to connect AI agents to ERP data, that distinction is operational, not theoretical.